dlion/domenicoluciani/_posts/2021-12-31-how-to-sync-your-obsidian-vault-on-android.md

 pkg install openssh
 ```

-Now we need to add our ssh key to our Github's account, just following these instructions: [https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
+Now you need to add the ssh key to the Github's account, just following these instructions: [https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

-To get our ssh key we can just type on termux `cat .ssh/id_ed25519.pub` copying the key and pasting it into the `key` field of Github's form adding the ssh key to your account.
+To get the ssh key you can just type on termux `cat .ssh/id_ed25519.pub` copying the key and pasting it into the `key` field of Github's form adding the ssh key to your account.
-Once we have followed these steps we can try to clone our repo:
+Once we have followed these steps we can try to clone the repo:

 ```bash
 git clone git@github.com:YOUR_USER/YOUR_REPO_NAME.git